Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Address Violations and Work Toward Clearance

 For some owners, completing repairs and bringing the property into full compliance is the right path.
 This typically involves correcting all cited violations, obtaining permits, passing inspections, and working through LAHD's process to exit REAP.
 While this can restore full rental income, it often requires time, capital, and coordination.
+Learn more about how to exit REAP →

 2